Sharp forms and quantitative stability for general weighted discrete $p$-Hardy inequalities: Main results

 \section{Main results}

-In this section, we present the main results of this paper, namely the sharp form of the general weighted discrete $p$-Hardy inequality and a stability result in the form of Cianchi and Ferone.
-In between, we also apply our results to obtain old and new discrete Hardy inequalities.
+In this section, we present the main results of this paper, namely the sharp form of the general weighted discrete $p$-Hardy inequality and the stability results.
+In between, we also apply our results to obtain old and new discrete Hardy inequalities and identities.